Replit vs Bolt: The complete comparison guide

 Bolt specializes in web app templates, but Replit covers the end-to-end development process from writing and debugging code to production-ready hosting.

 Replit runs entirely in the browser.
-Opening a Replit project creates a real Linux container with complete coding tools and persistent storage.
+Opening a project creates a real Linux container with complete coding tools and persistent storage.
+Replit's development environment features:

 • Live syntax highlighting and autocomplete